The Dust Scattering Halo of Cygnus X-3: Data Reduction

-With $0.5''$ per pixel resolution and low background, {\sl Chandra} is the best X-ray observatory available for imaging dust scattering halos.
-ObsId 6601 is the longest observation (50 ks) of Cygnus X-3 taken with the High Energy Transmission Grating (HETG), which also provides 1-2 eV spectral resolution.
-The High Resolution Mirror Assembly (HRMA) on {\sl Chandra} focuses about 90\% of the X-ray light into a few pixel ($2''$) region.
-The point spread function (PSF) is composed of two parts: the core, where the majority of light is focused, and the wings, where light is spread diffusely due to scattering off of fine surface features in the mirror.
+The $0.5''$ per pixel resolution and low background makes {\sl Chandra} the best X-ray observatory available for imaging dust scattering halos \citep{Chandra}.
+We chose to analyze the longest {\sl Chandra} observation (50 ks) of Cygnus X-3, ObsId 6601, which was taken with the High Energy Transmission Grating \citep[HETG,][]{HETG}.
+The data presented in this work was extracted using common data reduction procedures and CIAO version 4.5.